 A long record of outperformance and low volatility adds to the appeal of Montpensier’s M Convertibles strategy

 Montpensier’s strategy also focuses on names and issues that can balance the portfolio, reducing credit and interest risks on one side, to ensure that equity risk is contained too.
 When an underlying equity has had a good run, the team will look to reduce or liquidate the holding.
 Regarding liquidity, the team mainly steers clear of issuances under E100 million and will tend to cap exposure to larger, high conviction issues at 5%.
 The result is consistent outperformance.
-Over the five years period as of end of March, M Convertibles Is up 28,5% with a volatility of 5.4%, against a sector return of 25,8% for the same level of volatility.
-The strategy is first quartile over three, five and ten years'.
+Over the five years period as of end of September, M Convertibles is up 15,8% with a volatility of 5.9%, against a sector return of 7,8% with a volatility of 5,5%.
+The strategy is first quartile over three, five and ten years.
 Investors also benefit from the team's socially responsible investment policy and adherence to the UN Principles for Responsible Investment.
-Coulouarn admits that central bank policy and Quantitative Easing has lowered convertible spreads; implied volatility of european convertible bonds now looks relatively cheap compared US convertibles bonds.
+Coulouarn admits that central bank policy and Quantitative Easing has lowered convertible spreads; implied volatility of european convertible bonds now looks relatively cheap compared to US convertible bonds.
 Interest rates sensitivity is also much lower for convertibles than for straight bonds.
-Historically, rates hike periods were rather opportune for convertible bonds.

 In a market dominated by volatility and uncertainty, convertibles are a good place to be.
-If you think 2018 and 2019 will be a continuation of the current long growth cycle, equities and convertible bonds will benefit.
+If you think 2020 will be a continuation of the current long growth cycle, equities and convertible bonds will benefit.
 But if equities remain jumpy, the bond-like qualities of convertibles can reduce volatility, concludes Coulouarn.